yxie20/yxie20.github.io/_pages/about.md

 ---
 I am a first-year PhD student at Caltech, advised by [Steven Low](https://ee.caltech.edu/people/slow) and [Adam Wierman](https://adamwierman.com/) in the [Department of Computing and Mathematical Sciences](https://www.cms.caltech.edu/).
-My research directions include in the modeling and optimization of energy systems.
+My research focuses the modeling and optimization of energy systems.

-I completed my undergraduate studies in Computer Engineering at [Brown University](https://www.brown.edu/), where I worked on topics in robotics, sample-efficient reinforcement learning, and 3D computer vision.
+I completed my undergraduate studies in Computer Engineering at Brown University, where I worked on various topics in robotics, sample-efficient reinforcement learning, and 3D computer vision.
 I have also spent some time in the industry.
 In 2022, I worked on data-driven solutions to accelerate Rhode Island's sustainable energy transition at [AWS ETHOS Hub](https://www.ethoshub.org/), a not-for-profit organization.
 I was a researcher at [Unity Technologies](https://unity.com/solutions/digital-twin)